Changing Your Name in Your Domain

 In some cases, you can sue, but not in as many cases as you might think.
 Besides, even if you would win, spending $12 a year to keep a domain compares rather nicely to paying a lawyer’s fee, court costs, your executives’ salaries for preparing for depositions, document photocopying at rates attorneys charge, and a few other bills.
 And, since the old domain stays in bad hands until the case is judged or settled, you can add a bill for your headaches till the domain finally comes back into your control.

 If the domain is itself a trademark or service mark or contains one and you are not abandoning the mark, just not using it actively for marketing, a lawyer may want to keep one or two instances of the mark, just so they can sue other people for infringement.
-When Esso became Exxon and collected all the old gas station signs they could get their hands on, they didn’t want anyone offering gas and calling it Esso, so they probably kept the old trademark in their portfolio.
-But that meant keeping them in use somewhere, so maybe they had one barn in Nebraska and one factory on a side street in South Carolina painted with the old name on two obscure walls.
+When Esso became Exxon and collected all the old gas station signs they could get their hands on, they didn’t want anyone offering gas and calling it Esso, and they kept the old trademark in their portfolio.
+But that meant keeping them in use somewhere, so maybe they had one barn in Nebraska and one factory back wall on a side street in South Carolina painted with the old name.
 Good luck finding them.
 Good luck proving Exxon is not still using the old name somewhere in a forest.
 Those two are probably enough for their legal purposes and maybe keeping your old domain can serve that purpose, too.

 Meanwhile, someone’s bound to ask what to do with the old domain.
 What you do is you use it to keep attracting the traffic that has not gotten used to your new name.
 Ads don’t get much respect, so you could run ads on all the TV programs and a billboard every quarter mile across the country and there’d still be a bunch of people typing your old name.
 You don’t have to maintain separate websites.
 You can solve this at a very low cost.